This course includes:

 - Five intensive sessions (7+ hours of video) outlining a logical teaching order of standard piano literature, Baroque to Contemporary, from the late elementary to early advanced levels.

 - Demonstration of example repertoire.

-- Useful teaching tips and techniques you can take right to the studio.
+- Useful teaching tips and techniques that will help you learn to teach classical piano.

-- Handouts to inform you what to teach at each level.
+- Handouts to inform you what to teach your piano students at every level.